aheui/aheui.github.io/_posts/2006-10-27-specification.en.markdown

     ㅜㅠ
     ㅡㅣㅢ

-We will discuss the usage of each vowel later, but the basic idea is that a vowel influences the movement of the cursor in the direction of the "small bar" that protrudes from the vowel.
+We will discuss the usage of each vowel later, but the basic idea is that a vowel influences the movement of the cursor in the direction of the "small bar(s)" that protrudes from the vowel.
 For example, the vowel ㅏ would move the cursor to the right while ㅜ would move it down.
 The behavior of the three vowels without such a bar (ㅡㅣㅢ) will be covered below.

 ## Aheui specification